aws-samples/searchable-encryption-dynamodb-howto/content/exercise-1.en.md

 for your one table.

 For this table, configuration contains several parts:
-1. Configure a [Crypto Action](TODO) for each attribute in your table.
+1. Configure a [Crypto Action](https://docs.aws.amazon.com/database-encryption-sdk/latest/devguide/concepts.html#crypt-actions) for each attribute in your table.
   - For every attribute, you can `ENCRYPT_AND_SIGN`, `SIGN_ONLY`, or `DO_NOTHING`.
     For this exercise, you will `ENCRYPT_AND_SIGN` as many attributes as possible, and `SIGN_ONLY` the rest.
 1. Configure the Logical Table Name.
-This is the name that is cryptographically bound to your items for the purposes of authentcation.
+This is the name that is cryptographically bound to your items for the purposes of authentication.
    For this, you can use the same value as the DynamoDB table name.
 1. Specify the partition and sort key names on your table.
-1. Configure the Hierarchical Keyring you implemented in [Step 3](#step-3-configure-the-hierarchical-keyring).
+1. Configure the Hierarchical Keyring you implemented in [Step 4](#step-4-configure-the-hierarchical-keyring).

 ::::tabs{variant="container" groupId=codeSample}
 :::tab{label="Java"}